60 Best Healthy Memorial Day Recipes

 Get our recipe for Potato Salad.

 Smoked Paprika Potato Chips

-These chips aren't just considerably better for you than the standard supermarket fried variety, they're also about three times as delicious, thanks to the fresh potato flavor and a smoky touch from paprika.
-Eat them as a snack, or serve alongside a grilled steak or a burger.
+These chips aren't just considerably better for you than the standard supermarket fried variety.
+They're also about three times as delicious, thanks to the fresh potato flavor and a smoky touch from paprika.
+Eat them as a snack, or serve them alongside a burger or grilled steak.

 Get our recipe for Smoked Paprika Potato Chips.

 This recipe resides in that small but happy space between a side dish and a tasteful garnish.
 It's good enough to eat on its own, but it's also the type of punchy, assertive salad that can be served over a piece of grilled chicken, grilled salmon, or even steak.
 You can even tuck it into your favorite wrap or sandwich.